Vehicle Rental Information

-Rental fees are charged to the account number designated by the requesting department.
-Rental fees are based on the type of vehicle requested and consist of a fixed daily rate plus $0.25 to $0.60 per mile after the first 100 miles.
+Rental fees are charged to the account number, (Fund and Organization) designated by the requesting department.
+Rental fees are based on the type of vehicle requested and consist of a fixed Hourly, Daily, Weekly or Off Road Mileage rate.

 If the requested pickup date and time is less than 24 hours from the time of the request, phone the Transportation Services Office directly, (907) 474-5875.
 Every effort will be made to fill a last minute request, however vehicle availability cannot always be guaranteed.

 Rentals for less than six (6) months are classified as "short-term" and requestors are required to give a definite return date.
 Vehicles are reserved on a "first requested, first confirmed" basis.
 Thoughtful planning is advised to ensure vehicle availability.

 When canceling a vehicle reservation, contact the Transportation Services Office (907) 474-5875 as soon as possible.
 There is a $10.00 fee for canceling a reservation up to one day prior to scheduled pick up, after that the contract will be charged the daily rate until notification of cancellation is received.